GENERAL TERMS AND CONDITIONS FOR THE TRANSPORT OF GOODS

 Goods shall be entrusted to such third parties subject to such terms and conditions, such as limitations of liability for loss, damage, expense or delay in delivery, as are set forth in the waybills, bills of lading and receipts issued by such forwarders, carriers, warehouse operators and others.

-6.- LIMITATION OF LIABILITY
+6.- LIMITATION OF LIABILITY.

 The regulations applicable to each mode of transport shall be as follows:

-- National maritime transport: Law 14/2014, of 24 July, on Maritime Navigation.
+– National maritime transport: Law 14/2014 of July 24, 2014, on Maritime Navigation.

-- International land transport: Convention governing the contract for the international carriage of goods by road (CMR), done at Geneva on 19 May 1956, and its Protocol of 5 June 1978.
+– International Land Transport: Convention governing the contract for the international carriage of goods by road (CMR), done at Geneva on May 19, 1956, and its Protocol of June 5, 1978.

-- National air transport: Law 48/1960 of 21 July 1960 on Air Navigation and subsequent revisions.
+– National air transportation: Law 48/1960, of July 21, 1960, on Air Navigation, and subsequent revisions.

-- National rail transport: Law 15/2009 of 11 November 2009 on the contract of land transport of goods.
+– National rail transport: Law 15/2009, of November 11, 2009, on the contract of land transport of goods.

-- International rail transport: Convention concerning International Carriage by Rail (COTIF) of 9 May 1980, together with its protocols and subsequent amendments.
+– International Rail Transport: Convention concerning International Carriage by Rail (COTIF) of May 9, 1980, together with its protocols and subsequent amendments.

-7.- EXEMPTION FROM LIABILITY.
+7.- EXONERATION OF LIABILITY.

 In no event and under no circumstances shall ALTIUS be liable for any damages and/or losses related to loss of profits and/or customers, penalties, taxes, fees, fines, penalty clauses and/or linked to customer contracts with third parties, depreciation of goods and/or currency exchange fluctuations.

-8.- INSURANCE.
+INSURANCE.

-9.- COMPLAINTS.-
+9.- CLAIMS.-

 9.3.- The time limits for initiating an action against the Forwarder shall be those established in the regulations applicable to each mode of transport and which are set out in General Condition 6.